chessapig/chessapig.github.io/illustration.md

   </div>
 </div>
 # Illustrated papers
 I illustrate all of [my papers](/writing/).
-I occasionally take commissions to illustrate other people's papers.
-Here's some papers I've illustrated:
+I occasionally take commissions to illustrate figures for other people's papers:

  {% for project in site.posts %}
  {% if project.attributes contains "illustrated-paper"%}